-In fact, they loved it so much that I made 4 batches, and it was totally gone in 2 days.
+In fact, they loved this Paleo Pumpkin Custard so much that I made 4 batches, and it was totally gone in 2 days.

-I guess I should make 8 batches next time.
+I guess I should make something like 8 batches next time :).

 Actually, that's what I used to do.

-My oldest and I used to bake together all. the. time.
-I disliked cleaning the kitchen so much (plus we would go through the healthy treats pretty fast) that I would literally make 8 batches of practically any recipe that I tried.
+My oldest and I used to bake together all the time.
+I disliked cleaning the kitchen so much, plus we would go through food so fast, that I would literally make 8 batches of practically any recipe.

-My son got so “into the cooking” that he learned math at a very early age.
-He could multiply just about any number by 8 (think 3/4 tsp, or 2 1/3 cups) and would play with measuring cups and spoons in the bathroom sink to work on his measuring and calculating skills.
+My son got so “into cooking” at a very early age that it led to him becoming an amazing mathematician at years old.
+He could multiply pretty much any number by 8 (due to my “8 batches baking method”) and would play with measuring cups and spoons in the bathroom sink to work on his calculating skills.

 It took my husband and I a moment or two to figure that out, but yes–he was right :).

-Get your pot out and whip up a bunch.
+So get out a pot and whip up a bunch.